Ericdataplus/Full-Stack-Web-Notes/Sidebar.md

-with the sidebar we use subcomponents to help build it, [[SidebarMenu]]
+with the sidebar we use subcomponents to help build it, [[SidebarMenu]],

 using [[heroicons]] for the same icons that the acual website uses quickly and free